How do dumbbell squats compare to barbell squats when it comes to building muscle? Not very well.

 You just pull the dumbbells out from under your bed, or wherever they’re stored, and start training.

-The same can’t be said of the barbell squat, which requires a barbell, weight plates and a squat rack.
+The same can’t be said of the barbell back squat.
+This type of squat requires a barbell, weight plates and a squat rack.

 However, the benefits of the dumbbell squat end there, and the cons far outweigh the pros.